jnydal/azure-speech-functions/README.md

 Azure Speech Functions is a lightweight, production-ready gateway for Azure AI Speech.
 It lets any web app, chatbot, or backend securely access text-to-speech and speech-to-text without ever exposing your Azure key.
-Built on Java and Azure Functions, it deploys in minutes and scales automatically — perfect for integrating natural voice capabilities into web apps, kiosks, IVR systems, virtual assistants, or content-generation tools.
+Built on Java and Azure Functions, it deploys in minutes and scales automatically.
+It is perfect for integrating natural voice capabilities into web apps, kiosks, IVR systems, virtual assistants, or content-generation tools.

 ---